· Museum of Anthropology and Ethnography of the University of Turin; CSA – Centre for African Studies, Turin

 The selection of objects from the collection was followed by the planning of “narrative trails” in close cooperation with the Museum staff.

 Finally, the objects were displayed in showcases alongside the “subjective heritage” of mediators (souvenirs, pictures, books, clothes…), thereby creating an impressive range of “autobiographical installations”.

 The exhibition has been open to the public upon request from mid-November 2008 to the end of January 2009.
-The visit consisted in dialogical “narrative routes”, resulting from the interaction and exchange of knowledge/perspectives between a museum educator and a mediator.
-The former gave an account of the “journeys”, both geographical and museological, of the displayed object; through storytelling, the latter helped the educator and the audience put the objects in context, by highlighting their history, their functions and interpretations, and sometimes their ideological use.
+The visit consisted in dialogical “narrative trails”, resulting from the interaction and exchange of knowledge/perspectives between a museum educator and a mediator.
+The former gave an account of the “journeys”, both geographical and museological, of the displayed object; through storytelling, while the latter helped the educator and the audience put the objects in context, by highlighting their history, their functions and interpretations, and sometimes their ideological use.

-Preparatory activities (usually held in the classroom, but sometimes directly in the museum exhibition spaces) were planned for secondary schools, during which the mediators introduced students to their professional and migratory experience, explained the project, and acted as facilitators in brainstorming sessions around key words “assigned” to their respective “narrative routes” (music, clothes, representation, language, ancestors, rituals, tradition, cooking, writing).
+Preparatory activities (usually held in the classroom, but sometimes directly in the museum exhibition spaces) were planned for secondary schools, during which the mediators introduced students to their professional and migratory experience, explained the project, and acted as facilitators in brainstorming sessions around key words “assigned” to their respective “narrative trails” (music, clothes, representation, language, ancestors, rituals, tradition, cooking, writing).
 The outcomes of these sessions were reported on posters which were then placed at the bottom of the showcases, so that they became an integral part of the display both conceptually and physically.

 Lessons to be learned

 The key strengths identified by the project coordinator may be described as follows:

 · participatory planning resulted not only in the development of “narrative trails” (interpretation), but also in the inclusion of mediators’ voices in display (with the help of the architect / exhibition planner, mediators curated their own showcases);